Jump to

 Moving The Matter Particles

-This gives a particle of matter a persistent resistance to being moved, with respect to the model's static universal reference frame
+In the model, a particle of matter has a persistent resistance to being moved, with respect to the model's static universal reference frame

 The following animation shows particles of light in the model attaching themselves to an electron and an electron pair, and pushing the electrons along, the Run button start / stops the animation (any of the buttons can be used in pause mode)